scimma/scimma-server-container/doc/serverContainer.md

 **KPASS** is used as the password for Java keystores and truststores and is generally not referenced by clients.

 The ``--noSecurity`` option disables SSL/TLS encryption and username/password authentication.

+The ``--advertisedListener`` option configures the kafka server to use LISTENER as the advertised listener.

 The ``--javaDebugSSL`` option turns on Java SSL debugging by adding ``-Djavax.net.debug=all`` to the command line.
 Debugging output goes to ``/var/log/kafka.err.RUN_NUM``.
 Note that this logs quite a bit of data including *all of the plaintext transmitted via SSL* and should not be used in production.